 First, understand that it can take some time to get your first client.
 As such, you should have enough resources to last until you get your business off the ground.
 6 months of expenses is a good place to start, allowing you to lessen the risks of freelancing and increase your chances of success.

 Also, make sure you have a call to action on your portfolio site so prospects can reach you — you don’t want to lose your first client just because you left out your email.

 See also: Looking at Your Site Design

 It might be tempting to try out freelance marketplaces such as Upwork to get your first client.
-While there is a lot of traffic in such places, most people there are just looking to find graphic designers for cheap.
-At the same time, you’re competing with others who can afford to offer low prices.
-Finding your first — and decent — client is like finding a needle in a haystack, and you don’t want to waste time and effort doing so.
+While there is an abundance of projects on such websites, most people there are just looking to find graphic designers for cheap.
+At the same time, you are competing with others who can afford to offer low prices.
+Finding a decent client won’t be easy, and you don’t want to waste time and effort in such an endeavor.

 START WITH THE BASICS